Computing BEng

 • Computational Techniques

-In your third year, you will study three core modules.
+In your third year, you will study the following core modules.

 You will also select six optional modules.